Sigmund Groven

-Sigmund Groven (born 16 March 1946 in Heddal, Telemark) is a Norwegian classical harmonica player, today considered one of the world's leading classical harmonica players.
+Sigmund Groven (born 16 March 1946 in Heddal Municipality, Telemark) is a Norwegian classical harmonica player, today considered one of the world's leading classical harmonica players.
 He plays with a large number of the world's leading musicians and orchestras, and he has made 23 recordings yet in his own name (compilations not counted).
 His repertoire ranges from popular and folk music to his own compositions, from Bach to contemporary music.

 Influences and early career

 Groven grew up in a family with rich music and cultural traditions.
 His uncle was the folk musician and composer, Eivind Groven (1901–77).
 As a child, he heard Tommy Reilly playing harmonica on radio, and was fascinated by what he heard.
 From 1960, Groven studied with Reilly in London, in 1965 he performed as a solo artist for the first time, and has since often been seen and heard on TV and radio.
 Groven has worked as a music producer, radio presenter, programme producer for radio and as a music teacher, at Norwegian universities and at master-classes around the world.

 In 1971 Groven presented his first original composition; the music to Erik Bye's poem, "Så spiller vi harmonica", and he continued to work with Erik Bye on a number of songs and projects.